 After melanoma has been diagnosed, tests are done to find out if cancer cells have spread within the skin or to other parts of the body.

 The process used to find out whether cancer has spread within the skin or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
-Talk with your doctor about what the stage of your cancer is.

 The following tests and procedures may be used in the staging process: